 The couple met in 1956 while Pride played Negro League baseball for the Memphis Red Sox-- the same team that had Pride's brother Mack Pride Jr. on its roster the prior season.

-Ebby Cohran had raised his daughters Rozene, Hortense and Pauletta as baseball fans.
+Ebby Rozene Cohran's dad had raised her and her sisters Hortense and Pauletta as baseball fans.
 Even if Rozene followed along to please her dad at first, she was well-versed in the game long before she started dating a professional baseball player.

 "Many of the young women who hung around the stadium did so just to meet ballplayers and be part of the social life of the season," Pride wrote in his 1994 autobiography Pride: The Charley Pride Story.
 "But Rozene could talk baseball with the savviest of the players or coaches."